lainie-ftw/temporal-sdlc/README.md

 ## Environment Variables ⚙️
 You can see the environment variables used in `.env.example`.
 Make a copy of this file to `.env` and complete with your information.

+## Setup and Run
+**Python Setup**

 This project uses Poetry as its package manager.
+The instructions below will set up a virtual env and install the required dependencies.

 ```bash
 # Create the venv in a folder called `.venv`